wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 .. versionadded:: 3.0.0

 The Wazuh cluster functionality has been developed to strengthen the communication between agents and managers.
-The cluster can synchronize events between its nodes to allow agents to report them to any manager that is a part of the cluster.
+The cluster can synchronize events between its nodes to allow agents to report events to any manager that is a part of the cluster.

 - `Why do we need a Wazuh cluster?`_
 - `How it works`_